exonum/exonum-doc/src/get-started/first-java-service.md

 <!--
-TODO: Are there any articles that go well after this tutorial completion that we shall mention here?
+TODO: Are there any articles that go well after this tutorial completion that we shall mention at its end?
 -->

 ## Exercises